vladimirKa002/tanks-game/Readme.md

 Multiplayer connection is performed by using WebSockets.
 On both client side (browser) and server side game loops (60 FPS) are working.
 On client side it sends requests via a socket and attaches user actions and checks presence of any changes on the server.
-While handling these requests, server converts the game object to json format (state) after applying all actions and then checks it with previous state.
+While handling these requests, after applying all actions server converts the game object to json format (state) and then compares it with previous state.
 If they are not equal, it sends updated game state to all clients.
 The server game loop updates some game features (base timer, projectiles, etc).